lab2023/lab2023.com/source/posts/2014-05-16-how-to-choose-right-colors-for-web-design.md

 ![Picture 16](articles/2014-5-23-how16.jpg)

-* [Kuler.com](Kuler.com) it’s the adobe official web site for color schemes, you can connect kuler options for creative cloud adobe.
+* [Adobe Kuler](https://kuler.adobe.com) it’s the adobe official web site for color schemes, you can connect kuler options for creative cloud adobe.

 ![Picture 18](articles/2014-5-23-how18.jpg)